 - Minerals: Provides iron, calcium, and potassium

-- Nutritional Benefit: Eggs are a good source of high-quality protein and essential nutrients but should be eaten in moderation due to cholesterol content.
+- Eggs are an excellent source of high-quality protein and essential nutrients but should be consumed in moderation due to their cholesterol content.

 11. Vanilla Extract (1 tsp)